The Jury of the North Dakota Human Rights Arts Festival is excited to recognize the official award-winners for the fourth annual festival.

 The Fourth Annual North Dakota Human Rights Arts Festival will open August 2 in Williston at The James Memorial Art Center.

 Telling the story of the human experience through art, the Taube Museum of art hosts the North Dakota Human Rights Arts Festival.

-NDHRAF is a juried traveling exhibition featuring 2D, 3D, performance artists, writers, and experimental filmmakers and animators who have work relating to human rights, civil rights, or social justice issues.
-Artists from all mediums and experience levels are encouraged to submit.
+The arts festival is a juried traveling exhibition featuring 2D, 3D, performance artists, writers, and experimental filmmakers and animators who have work relating to human rights, civil rights, or social justice issues.
+The work of over 50 artists will be on display.

 Join our monthly newsletter eNewsletter Human Voices to stay up-to-date about the festival.

 Experience selected animated and experimental films from the exhibition in a theatrical space.
 Our first screening is Tuesday, January 11 at 7 p.m. in Fargo at the historic Fargo Theatre.
 Free and open to the public.
 Masks required.

 Meet artists from the festival at our first artist reception of the exhibition.
 Join us at the Plains Art Museum on Thursday, January 13, at 7 p.m.
 Free and open to the public.
 Masks required.